RobbyTi/ECAW/README.md

 the project can be found on the project’s OSF page at
 <https://osf.io/x2dpn/>.

+**In order to replicate our results including the whole data preprocessing procedure with one click, please knit the `manuscript/manuscript.Rmd` file.**

 ## Folder structure

 The `data/` folder contains all the datafiles and the corresponding